harnoor-singh/frontize/packages/cli/README.md

 ### Working and TODOs

 - [x] Determine project type and find the relevant app.
+- [x] Create config file and modify gitignore.
-- [] Globally install the package of that app if nt already installed.
+- [ ] Globally install the package of that app if not already installed.
-- [] Add _cli-min_ to global packages.
+- [ ] Add _cli-min_ to global packages.

 ### Commands